Terreii/hoodie-plugin-store-crypto/README.md

 You only need to do it this way, if you directly require/import the `@hoodie/client`!
 If you get the client with `<script src="/hoodie/client.js"></script>`, then the first way is recommended.

+### Get started

+To use the cryptoStore you need to set a password for encryption.
+This can be your users password to your app, or a special password, which they will enter or you generate.

+There are 4 use-cases you must implement:

+- Sign up / start of using encryption
+- Sign in
+- Open a tap/instance of your web-app if they are already signed in
+- changing the password for encryption

+#### Sign up

+#### Sign in

+#### Open your app while signed in

+#### Changing the password

 ## API

 - [cryptoStore (setup function)](#cryptostore-setup-function)